Welcome

 STRENGTH

-Structures need engineering to outmatch winds of up to Category-5 on the Saffir-Simpson Scale (=157 mph), depending on location
+Structures need engineering to outmatch the wind, which can mean any breeze of up to Category-5 on the Saffir-Simpson Scale (=157 mph), depending on location

 ELEVATION

-Homes must be sited and designed to ride above potential floods
+Homes must be sited and designed to ride above potential floods, which can translate to setting the main floor well above the official Base Flood Elevation (BFE)

 DURABILITY

-Building envelopes must resist fire and decay, and be fabricated from modern, warranteed materials
+Building envelopes must resist fire and decay, and be fabricated from modern, warranted materials - usually high tech metals (covered with stucco, or not)

 SUSTAINABILITY